Panel

 Promoting innovative solutions Supporting livelihoods and markets Understanding land and conflict Working in a changing climate Gender equality and social inclusion Africa

-At the CGIAR Gender Equality and Inclusion Conference 2025, SPARC researchers will share evidence on ways to shift social and cultural norms in conflict and climate-change affected pastoralist communities in drylands.
+At the CGIAR Gender Equality and Inclusion Conference 2025 in Cape Town, South Africa, SPARC researchers shared evidence on ways to shift social and cultural norms in conflict and climate-change affected pastoralist communities in drylands.
+The theme of this year's conference was 'Accelerating Equality in Food, Land, and Water Systems,' and underscored the urgent need to address gender disparities as we approach the 2030 Agenda for Sustainable Development.

-As part of an interactive panel discussion, from 1.30pm to 3pm local time on Thursday, October 9, in Cape Town, South Africa, researchers will draw on recent SPARC and SPARC-International Development Research Centre (IDRC) evidence from different agri-food systems in Nigeria, Somaliland and South Sudan to share lessons on ways to enhance equitable and socially inclusive resource access, resilience and participation in decision-making.
+As part of an interactive panel discussion, from 1.30pm to 3pm local time on Thursday, October 9 in Room 9, researchers drew on recent SPARC and SPARC-International Development Research Centre (IDRC) evidence from different agri-food systems in Nigeria, Somaliland and South Sudan to share lessons on ways to enhance equitable and socially inclusive resource access, resilience and participation in decision-making.

-The panel will be chaired by:
+The panel was chaired by:

 With researchers:

-Find out more and register for the event here.
+Find out more here.

 A woman bends down outside to wash dishes while a child stands behind her